17 Essentials Most People Miss on Their Hawaii Packing List

 I’m pretty picky about sunscreen, so I always bring a bottle of Babyganics spray sunscreen.
 It’s mineral-based, reef-safe, and it’s one of the few sunscreens that soaks in without leaving a white, chalky residue.
 Check out the latest prices and more details.

 If you are worried about choosing the wrong sunscreen, just wait until you get to Hawaii.
-All the sunscreen they sell is reef-safe.
+All the sunscreens they sell are reef-safe.

 11. Waterproof Camera